 Write an article about your subject that is suitable for an encyclopedia and include it on the website.
-For all of its faults, Wikipedia is a good place to see what formats works best.
+For all of its faults, Wikipedia is a good place to see what formats work best.
 This article is not to prove your point in any way.
 It is intended to be a clear explanation of what your subject is without too much emphasis on proving your point.
 Let your reader decide.
 Perhaps people outside your circle of experts should help draft the article because it needs to be a serious “What I would like to see in Wikipedia” article that is written from a neutral point of view with good, solid references.
 The good should be shown with the bad.
 Seek and include viable alternative explanations.
 This article may also make an excellent “white paper” to be used as a handout at conferences.

 Alternatively, write an article warning people about Wikipedia yourself and use this logo to link to that article.
-It is worth noting that the content of this web page is “copyright free” (Creative Commons) for you to us as you see fit; however, an important point to remember is that the more links there are to this page, the higher it will be in the search engines and the more people will read it.
+It is worth noting that the content of this web page is copyright free (Creative Commons) and available for you to use as you see fit with appropriate attribution; however, an important point to remember is that the more links there are to this page, the higher it will be in the search engines and the more people will read it.
 This is all about public education, so often includes links to other paranormalist pages to counter Wikipedia.

 We do not recommend that anyone becomes an editor at Wikipedia.
 Until the environment has become more civil, we feel that the anger you will certainly come to know will do more harm than good.
-We recommend Citizendium if you want to contribute to an encyclopedia and Wikisynergy is especially good for frontier subjects.
+We recommend the Paranormal Subgroup in Citizendium if you want to contribute to an encyclopedia.
 Wherever you edit online, always use your real name.
 Reading the essay about the Lord of the Flies will tell you why we feel Wikipedia is able to sustain such a gangland-like atmosphere amongst editors.

 Navigation Guide for Wikipedia